zijianhuang/apptranslation/README.md

 # Background
-This series of translation tools is based on my quests to batch translations of software UIs in last 10 years, after searching and buying existing products like:
+Over years as a full-stack software developer, I have been using wide variety of tools like:
+* PO Editor
+* ResX Resource Manager
 * ResX Editor & Translator

+This series of translation tools is based on my quests to batch translations of software UIs in last 10 years.

-As of 2020s, most tools I could find are cloud based, depending to another cloud-based translation services like Google Translate.
+As of 2020s, most tools I could find are cloud based, depending to another cloud-based translation services like Google Translate API and Microsoft Translator API.
 And these tools are mostly subscription based.
 As I do translations only occasionally and casually, such subscription model is not appealing to me.
+Also the operation overheads of these cloud based tools are too much for smooth SDLC or CI.

 Additionally, I prefer batch processing.
 Here you are some CLI tools included in this project, developed by a full-stack software developer for full-stack software developers.